DARSakthi/DARSakthi.github.io/other.markdown

 I feel strongly about open access [1] and free and open [2] science.
 In particular I believe profiteering and exploitation in academic publishing runs rampant, and the products of publicly-funded research ought to be made accessible to the public.
 Besides being equitable, both help promote wider scientific literacy, another important issue today.

 I also feel strongly about equity [3] in science [4] and mathematics [5] (I am originally, though not completely, Indian).
-I am a member of Spectra's [AllyList](http://lgbtmath.org/People.html), which means I have committed to making mathematical spaces everywhere more inclusive towards LGBTQ+ individuals.
-Some articles on these subjects which have resonated me include those cited above, as well as [6-10].
+I can also be found on Spectra's [outlist](http://lgbtmath.org/People.html).
+Some articles on these subjects which have resonated with me include those cited above, as well as [6-10].

 I have been involved in [Neuromatch Academy](https://academy.neuromatch.io) in various capacities since the first conference in May of 2020, mostly as an organisational or [instructional volunteer](https://darsakthi.github.io/teaching/2020-NMA).
 In the 2021 Computational Neuroscience School I was a faculty mentor.